ianmott77/wireless-timer/README.md

 ![alt_text](https://raw.githubusercontent.com/ianmott77/wireless-timer/master/Diagrams/finisher%20breadboard.png)

 ##### Notes
-Where the wires disapear in the diagram is where they connect to a Waveshare 4" resitive touchscreen LCD.
-Another thing to note is that in my set up I used a 6600 mAH battery.
+* Where the wires disapear in the diagram is where they connect to a Waveshare 4" resitive touchscreen LCD
+* In my set up I used a 6600 mAH battery
+* The LCD get's it's own 5V power supply from the PowerBoost because it draws a large current and when it get's it's power from a the rail on the breadboard I observed some flickering
 # Software
 ## Repositories
 ### Raspberry Pi